What you need

 You can try courses that cover the basics including using the internet and using search engines at BT.com.

 There are lots of activities you can take part in.
 You can:

 get ideas from our How to stay healthy and entertained at home guide

-Many groups across the UK are putting their activities online.
+Many groups across the UK run online activities.

-If you regularly attend a local group, activity, the organiser may have sent you an email with details of how to access it online.
+If you regularly attend a local group or activity, the organiser may have sent you an email with details of how to access it online.

 You’ll either be able to:

 view a recording of the activity immediately

 sign up to attend a live stream of an activity.
 This will mean that the organiser includes a link in the email or social media message they’ve sent you that allows you join at a specific time and date

 The activity will either be:

 a closed group which means that only people who are invited will be able to access the link

 available for anyone to attend, with the link publicly viewable in an activity listing

 It can be hard to hear with distractions so try and find a room away from other people in your home.

 You’ll need a room with a bit of space if the activity is physical.
 For example: a yoga or keep fit class

 On the date and time that the activity is due to take place, select the link that you’ve been sent by the event organiser.

 You might be asked to type your name in before you can join.

 You’ll be asked whether you want to connect your camera and microphone.
 Connecting both means you’ll be able to speak to other guests during the activity, and they’ll be able to see you.

 You can also turn the camera and microphone off at any point.
 If you do this you’ll still be able to see and hear the person who is running the activity.
 They just won’t be able to see or hear you.
 If you have trouble accessing the activity try: